ibmresilient/resilient-community-apps/fn_odbc_query/doc/Resilient fn_odbc_query User Guide.md

 databases using Python 2.7 or 3.6.
 Recent SQLServer drivers match the pyodbc specification;
 therefore, no additional Unicode configuration is necessary.
-Users may implement additional support by downloading this function and editing it as shown in the following figure
+Users may implement additional support by downloading this function and editing it as shown in the following figure:

 ![screenshot: unicode configuration](./screenshots/unicode.png)

 ## Function - fn_odbc_query
 A function that runs ODBC queries.
 Parameters are passed to the database separately, protecting against SQL injection attacks.
 Inputs:
-sql_query: a SQL query with set parameters using a question mark as a place holder, SQL statements SELECT, INSERT, UPDATE and DELETE are supported
+* sql_query: a SQL query with set parameters using a question mark as a place holder, SQL statements SELECT, INSERT, UPDATE and DELETE are supported
-sql_condition_value1: value for the question mark - condition value 1
+* sql_condition_value1: value for the question mark - condition value 1
-sql_condition_value2: value for the question mark - condition value 2
+* sql_condition_value2: value for the question mark - condition value 2
-sql_condition_value3: value for the question mark - condition value 3
+* sql_condition_value3: value for the question mark - condition value 3

  ![screenshot: fn-fn-odbc-query ](./screenshots/function.png)